Josh-Powlison/showpony/readme.md

 * Get involved as a programmer!
 * Send me money and let me know it's for Showpony, and I'll try to put more hours towards it (since I can't make any promises, view this as a donation, not as payment)! https://www.paypal.me/joshpowlison

-## Please support by letting me use your service, BrowserStack!
-It'd really help me move forward!
+## Thank you for supporting the open source community, BrowserStack!

 [<img src="Browserstack-logo.svg" width="200">](https://www.browserstack.com/)